Stijn-Vdh/Mars_Project_Server/README.md

 ***

-Server readme written by Maarten Vercruysse and Daniel Vlaeminck
+*Written by Maarten Vercruysse and Daniel Vlaeminck*